lukekyl/lukekyl.github.io/_posts/2020-06-19-sooo_you_know_js_why_go_react.markdown

 ![Hmmm](https://media.giphy.com/media/10bDoTtJhtcHu0/source.gif)

-The front-end development world moves fast, tools come, an tools go...quickly.
+The front-end development world moves fast.
+Tools come... and tools go... quickly.
 As we have all learned, there are a lot of very smart and talented people in the development world, creating products and tools that allow for future projects to be created more easily, or more efficiently.
 React is one of those tools, maintained by the Facebook as an open source javascript library, which has gained adoption by many large and small organizations alike.
 It has been used since its launch in 2013 to build over 36,000 online applications, and seems to have taken the front end javascript ecosystem by storm of popularity.
 It is definitely here to stay for some time.

-### What are the benefits of using React?
+## What are the benefits of using React?
 The benefits of knowing JS allow you to choose the right tools for the job.
 Here is a quick list of why React is one of the most popular tools for front end development, and also the creation of SPA's:

   - Boosts productivity, code is reusable, and easier to maintain